The Director: A Composable Behaviour System with Soft Transitions

 This functionality, combined with Provider groups, solves the problem described by Veloso et al.~\cite{Veloso2000}, where existing systems don't consider the precision of environment knowledge.
 They proposed a behaviour system that emphasised the accuracy and fidelity of information in determining how to perform a task.
 A single action, such as localising, could have multiple methods for execution depending on the quality of sensor data.
 In the Director, each method can have an associated Provider, with the precision level for that method defined in the When conditional.

-\subsubsection{Causing}
+\subsubsection{Causing:}

 The DSL keyword `Causing' in the Director allows for soft transitions between Providers.
 It declares that the Provider will cause a condition to be satisfied.
-Like `When', it has a state type, a comparison operator and a state value.
+Similarly to `When', it has a state type, a comparison operator and a state value.
 If a Provider has a `When' condition, the Director will prioritise lower priority Providers with a matching `Causing' if the `When' fails.

-In our scenario, transitioning between walking and kicking would be difficult without Causing.
-The Kick requires the robot to be standing, but it is walking and therefore does not satisfy this condition.
+In our scenario, the Kick requires the robot to be standing, but the robot is currently walking.
 A version of the Walk in the Walk Provider group causes the stability state to become equal to standing.
-This standing Walk Provider makes the walk stop cleanly and stand still, allowing the Kick to execute safely.
+Because the Kick has a higher priority, this will run and make the walk stop cleanly and stand still, allowing the Kick to execute safely.

-The `Causing' keyword enables smoother transitions between Providers, allowing a walk to cause the robot to enter a state where it can transition to kicking.